abhinavs1920/DrizLink/README.md

 - **👥 Status Tracking**: Monitor which users are currently online
 - **🎨 Colorful UI**: Enhanced CLI interface with colors and emojis
 - **📊 Progress Bars**: Visual feedback for file and folder transfers
+- **🔒 Data Integrity**: MD5 checksum verification for files and folders

 ## 🚀 Installation